aliexpressru/memcached/README.md

 For `MultiStoreAsync`, `MultiGetAsync` and `MultiDeleteAsync` methods there is an optional argument `replicationFactor`.
 If `replicationFactor > 0` a key will be stored on `replicationFactor` additional physical nodes clockwise from initial one chosen by hash.
 In case of `MultiGetAsync` if you need replica fallback you can specify `replicationFactor = 1` even if `replicationFactor` for `MultiStoreAsync` is more than 1.
 While physical node does not respond but still is on HashRing `MultiGetAsync` command will try to fetch data from both initial node and it's replica.
 When request to initial node is cancelled you still have data from it's replica.
 In case the broken node is already removed from HashRing you will have some probability to hit it's replica and with higher `replicationFactor` probability is higher as well.

-Be careful using this parameter as it increase workload by `x replicationFactor`.
-You also should consider some tunings for memcached - see `Memcached tuning` part of the README.
+Be careful using this parameter as it increases workload by `x replicationFactor`.
+You also should consider some tunings for memcached - see [Memcached tuning](#memcached-tuning) part of the README.

 # Restrictions